Bimal987/Bimal987/README.md

 ## Hi there 👋

-I am a Bachelor of Computer Applications (BCA) student with a interest in software development and modern web technologies.
+I am a Bachelor of Computer Applications (BCA) student with a strong interest in software development and web technologies.
-I enjoy building projects and continuously improving my programming fundamentals through hands-on learning.
+I focus on building projects and strengthening my programming fundamentals through hands-on practice.

 ## Focus Areas
 - Web Development